ANZ offers a team of dealers, traders and operational staff to provide a range of products to service global clients.

 Forward Exchange Contracts

 A Forward Exchange Contract is a contract between two parties (the Bank and the customer).
-One party contracts to sell and the other party contracts to buy one currency for another, at an agreed future date, at a rate of exchange which is fixed at the time the contract is entered into.
+One party contract to sell and the other party contracts to buy one currency for another, at an agreed future date, at a rate of exchange which is fixed at the time the contract is entered into.

-- Contracts can be arranged to either buy or sell a foreign currency against your domestic currency, or against another foreign currency.
+- Contracts can be arranged to either buy or sell a foreign currency against your domestic currency, or against another foreign currency

 - Available in all major currencies

-- Available for any purpose such as trade, investment or other current commitments.
+- Available for any purpose such as trade, investment or other current commitments

 Once executed, a forward exchange contract is a committed obligation of the bank and customer.
 If more flexibility is required, consider Foreign Currency Options.